 Estonia’s banking sector: Facts & Figures

-The Estonian banking sector consists of 16 banks of which eight are licensed credit institutions in Estonia and eight are operating as branches of foreign credit institutions.
-Banking sector assets constitute €25.2 billion equivalent to 110% of Estonian GDP.
-The Estonian banking sector is dominated by Scandinavian banking groups holding 90% of banking sector assets.
+The Estonian banking sector consists of 17 banks of which nine are licensed credit institutions in Estonia and eight are operating as branches of foreign credit institutions.
+Banking sector assets totalled €25.2 billion, equivalent to 110% of Estonian GDP.
+The Estonian banking sector is dominated by foreign capital holding 90% of banking sector assets.

-Bank deposits continue to grow faster than debt liabilities – the bank deposits of households rose 10% in 2017.
+Bank deposits continue to grow faster than debt liabilities – the bank deposits of households were 9% larger at the end of 2018 than they were at the end of 2019.
 The rise in incomes and in employment has meant the saving rate of Estonian households has been quite high in recent years.

-The average interest rates on new loans did not change substantially in 2017.
-The average rate for long-term corporate loans issued in December was 2%.
-The average interest rate for new housing loans was 2.3% by the end of the year.
+The average interest rates on new loans did not change substantially in 2018.
+The average rate for long-term corporate loans issued in December was 2% and the average interest rate for new housing loans was 2.4% by the end of the year.

-The quality of the loan portfolio remained good.
-The value of loans overdue by more than 60 days was 0.3 percentage points lower than a year previously, when it was at 0.8% of the loan portfolio.
+The quality of the loan portfolio remained good: the value of loans overdue by more than 60 days was 0.2 percentage points lower than the year previously, at 0.5% of the loan portfolio.

 Contributor: Enn Riisalu email@example.com